Use these links to jump to different sections:

 Anxiety over Roe v.
 Wade increased even more with the passing of Justice Ruth Bader Ginsburg in September 2020.
-Many worry that Ginsburg's seat being filled by much more conservative Justice Amy Coney Barrett puts abortion rights in grave danger.
+Many worried that Ginsburg's seat being filled by much more conservative Justice Amy Coney Barrett put abortion rights in grave danger.
 And indeed, Justice Barrett has a complicated history when it comes to abortion rights and stare decisis.
 However, it's important to remember that, at least in theory, the job of a Supreme Court justice is not a political one.

 Sometimes justices surprise us, like when Chief Justice Roberts joined the majority to overturn abortion restrictions in June Medical Services.
 Or when Justice Neil Gorsuch not only agreed that Title VII protects gay and transgender individuals from discrimination, but wrote the opinion for the Court.